 Now imagine what kind of results you could get if you combined testosterone optimization, DHT optimization, androgen receptor optimization, and threw in some minoxidil?

 Conclusion on Why You Can’t Grow a Beard

 Yes.
 Nearly every guy when they are born has the full structure of hair follicles around their face for beard growth.
 If they lack testosterone, DHT, or if the androgen receptors are not sensitive enough, then beard growth does not take place.
 However, all of those factors can be optimized.

-If you think you can’t grow proper facial hair, and you’re sure it’s not because of your age anymore, I highly suggest you to learn how to increase testosterone levels naturally, how to raise DHT naturally, and how to optimize your androgen receptor sensitivity (see tricks above)…
+If you think you can’t grow proper facial hair, and you’re sure it’s not because of your age anymore, I highly suggest you to learn how to increase testosterone and DHT naturally, and how to optimize your androgen receptor sensitivity (see tricks above)…

-…I also recommend you to add in a 3-12 month test run with minoxidil (first, know what kind of substance you’re dealing with though).
+…I also recommend you to add in a 3-12 month test run with minoxidil, and maybe include a Derma Roller in your beard growth arsenal.